devopsgroup-io/catapult/README.md

 ### United States ###

 Personally identifiable information (PII), in the U.S., is generally classified as **an individual's first and last name in combination with a Social Security number, driver's license number, or financial account number**.
-For more information, please see [this list](http://www.itgovernanceusa.com/data-breach-notification-laws.aspx) of data breach laws by U.S. state compiled by IT Governence.
+For more information, please see [this list](http://www.itgovernanceusa.com/data-breach-notification-laws.aspx) of data breach laws by U.S. states compiled by IT Governance.

 ### Europe ###